-Missing Migrants Project tracks deaths of migrants and those who have gone missing along migratory routes worldwide.
-The research behind this project began with the October 2013 tragedies, when at least 368 migrants died in two shipwrecks near the Italian island of Lampedusa.
+Missing Migrants Project tracks deaths of migrants, including refugees, who have gone missing along mixed migration routes worldwide.
+The research behind this project began with the October 2013 tragedies, when at least 368 individuals died in two shipwrecks near the Italian island of Lampedusa.
 Since then, Missing Migrants Project has developed into an important hub and advocacy source of information that media, researchers, and the general public access for the latest information.

 With a count surpassing 60,000 over the last two decades, IOM calls on all the world’s governments to address what it describes as “an epidemic of crime and abuse."

 “Our message is blunt: migrants are dying who need not.

 It is time to do more than count the number of deaths.

 It is time to engage the world to stop this violence